 Dataflow Models

-There are a subset of research projects that take a similar, dataflow-oriented perspective on representing transactions.
-Hackwrench is a recent project that takes a particular view on the semantics of transactions explicitly as dataflow graphs.
-Morty is a another project that aims to innovate on concurrency control approaches througuh a similar “re-execution” style approach, but also adopts essentially a bespoke transactional programming model to make this work, based on a continuation-passing style programming model.
-This makes it easy to trace the dataflow and re-execute sub-chunks of the transactions as needed, but is also quite non-standard and is not clear in its mappability to SQL systems.
+Morty (EuroSys 2023) is another project that aims to innovate on concurrency control approaches through a related “re-execution” style approach.
+It also adopts a somewhat bespoke transactional programming model to make this work, based on a continuation-passing style, which they claim to have adopted from earlier work on FaRM (2014).
+This makes it easy to trace the dataflow and re-execute sub-portions of the transactions as needed, by making dependencies of separate contexts explicit, but the model is quite non-standard and seems quite far removed from how developers would expect to naturally express transactional code.

 Transactional Memory